 MD: You stick it in a cigarette lighter outlet and it tells you exactly how much juice you have left in your battery bank.
 The gauge on my electrical panel only goes in half-volt increments, so when it reads 12 volts, I don't know if it means 12.1 volts and it needs charging, or if it means 12.5 volts and doesn't need charging.
 If it were actually 12.45, it would have been a waste for me to turn the engine on.
 38: How often do you need to run the engine?
 MD: About 90 minutes a day.
-When I run the motors for propulsion, they burn a total of 3⁄4 of a gallon an hour.
+When I run the motors for propulsion, they burn a total of $\frac{3}{4}$ of a gallon an hour.
 That's not bad.
+"I like things to happen in my life.
+I enjoy the challenge of finding new restaurants and stores with good values."
 38: How many hours on the diesels?